Young, happy man uses a calculator as he sits at a desk

 How do you know if your score makes the cut?

-Positive factors are maintaining a history of paying past credit card bills on time, paying off your credit card balance in full, keeping a low credit utilization ratio, and carrying little or no credit card debt.
+Factors with a positive impact on your credit score include maintaining a history of paying past credit card bills on time, paying off your credit card balance in full, keeping a low credit utilization ratio, and carrying little or no credit card debt.

 You’re more likely to be approved for a credit card if you have sufficient income.
 If you’re a current cardmember, keep in mind that a high debt-to-income ratio is a red flag for lenders, as it suggests you don’t earn enough to pay off your credit card balance.